Skip to main content

 3. Create the application in ArgoCD

-Now that the namespace is ready, we can declare the application to ArgoCD.
+Now that the namespace is ready, we can register the application with ArgoCD.

 1. Create a file named app-guestbook.yaml with the following content: